Andrew1013-development/spam_machine/README.md

 # spammer_lol.py / spammer_lol_beta.py
 - The source code for a spamming script, using pyautogui, written in Python 3.10.0rc2
 - Current newest version :
-  - Stable version : Version 2.4
+  - Stable version : Version 2.5
-  - Released version : Version 3.0 beta 5
+  - Released version : Version 3.0 beta 6

 ## some notices :
 - The author (Andrew1013) is busy with his endterm tests and getting back to school so the release of Version 3.0 beta 5 will be delayed.
-- I'll still try to work on Version 3.0 beta 6 and beta 7 while doing my tests if i have time, but expect some delay.
+- I'll still try to work on Version 3.0 beta 7 and beta 8 while doing my tests if i have time, but expect some delay.
-- I expect to wrap up the testing phase of Version 3 betas in January of 2022 (currently beta 5), but it is subjected to change
+- I expect to wrap up the testing phase of Version 3 betas in January of 2022 (currently working on beta 7), but it is subjected to change
 - If you have any issues, post it on the Issues tab in the GitHub page or contact me at Discord via DMs (read "contact me" section for more details)
 - If you want to participate in this project, contact me at Discord via DMs or via my emails (read "contact me" section for more details)